GMMan/openreset/README.md

 -----

 The board is easy to use.
-All you have to do is insert your card and the device will automatically perform the erase.
+All you have to do is insert your card and the device will automatically patch the card.
 The red LED will always be on to indicate power, and the green LED on the Pi Pico will light up when the erase is in progress.
 After the erase is completed, the green LED will extinguish.
 If there is an error, the red LED will blink off a number of times to indicate the error.